-Microtubules are key cytoskeletal elements involved in a large number of functions in eukaryotic cells.
+Microtubules, key elements of the cytoskeleton, are involved in a large number of functions in eukaryotic cells.

 They assemble from a protein dimer of a- and b-tubulin, two highly similar and conserved proteins.
 Tubulins are subject to a large variety of posttranslational modifications (Fig. 1), which provide a rapid and reversible mechanism to diversify microtubule functions in cells.
 Our team is studying the mechanisms and functional roles of these modifications by using an interdisciplinary approach.